Nagendra1997/mesibo-documentation/mesibo-modules.md

 ```

 In the next section, we will learn how to initialize module configuration structure.
-Before that, it is essential to know how Mesibo knows about your modules and loads into the memory.
+Before that, it is essential to know how Mesibo knows about your modules and loads it into the memory.

 ### Loading a module
 As described previously, a mesibo module is a shared library (`.so` file) that is loaded at runtime by the Mesibo.
-In order for Mesibo to load your module, you need to tell mesibo about the module you wish to load for example, path where your module is located and the name of the module shared library.
+For Mesibo to load your module, you need to tell mesibo about the module you wish to load for example, path where your module is located and the name of the module shared library.

 For example, the path to your module could be `/usr/lib64/mesibo/mesibo_test.so`
-and the name of your module could be `test` with `test.c` being your C source file.
+and the name of your module could be `test` with `test.c` being your C/C++ source file.

 ### Module initialization
 The above module structure initialization is performed by a callback function, the prototype for which can be found in the file [module.h]().
 This function is automatically called by mesibo when the module is constructed.
-The naming convention for this function is `mesibo_module_<module name>_init`
+The naming convention for this function is `mesibo_module_<module name>_init`.

 The function takes two parameters:
-1. `mod` of type `mesibo_module_t*` - Pointer to mesibo module struct
+1. `mod` of type `mesibo_module_t*` Pointer to mesibo module struct
 2. `len` of type `mesibo_uint_t`

 It is important to note that the size of the configuration structure `mesibo_module_t` defined should be equal to `len` and `signature` of your module should match with the defined `MESIBO_MODULE_SIGNATURE`.
 You must check the module structure length and singature to ensure that structure is aligned as expected.

-For example,for a module named `test` (** which is defined in a file named `test.c`) the initialisation function looks like below.
+For example,for a module named `test` (** which is defined in a file named `test.cpp`) the initialisation function looks like below.
 ```cpp
 int mesibo_module_test_init(mesibo_module_t *m, mesibo_uint_t len) {
   if (sizeof(mesibo_module_t) != len) {